 On the northwest shore of St. Croix are a series of tide pools.
 These unique rock structures retain the clear waters of the Caribbean as the tide rolls in and eventually recedes.

 Admittedly, accessing the tide pools is a tough trek with many parts of the hike requiring scaling rock faces and other difficult climbs.
-However, if you’re up for the challenge, cooling off in the natural pool is a great way to spend your afternoon cost effectively.
+However, if you’re up for the challenge, cooling off in the natural pool is a great way to spend your afternoon cost effectively, and one of the top things to do on St. Croix in my opinion.

 Snorkel or Scuba Dive the Frederiksted Pier on St. Croix